pvdbleek/tanzu-app-test/README.md

 # tanzu-app-test
-Test Tanzu Build Service to deply an application on a K8s Cluster
+Test Tanzu Build Service to deploy an application (Wordpress / PHP) on a K8s Cluster